MyCryptoHQ/path-alias-resolver/README.md

-# myc-path-alias-resolver
+# mycrypto-path-alias-resolver

 Resolve aliases in ts files.
 Useful for when you want to publish a package with the `typings` file in `package.json`, as a project consuming your package will not respect your package's baseurl and path mappings.
 This will convert all path mappings to relative paths.

 # Installation

-`npm i -D myc-path-alias-resolver`
+`npm i -D mycrypto-path-alias-resolver`

 # Caveats